Petrychuk/TennisConnect/replit.md

 ## Language Support

-The entire application uses **Russian language** throughout the UI, as requested by the user.
+The entire application uses **English language** throughout the UI.
 This includes:
 - Navigation and menus
 - All page titles and descriptions
 - Form labels and buttons